 - $300,000 if the amount of compensatory damages awarded to the plaintiff is less than $100,000, or

 - Three times the amount of compensatory damages awarded to the plaintiff if the amount of compensatory damages is $100,000 or more.1

-However, there is no limit on the amount of punitive and exemplary damages you can recover in Nevada if your case involves:
+However, there is no limit on the amount of punitive damages you can recover in Nevada if your case involves:

 - A manufacturer, distributor or seller of a defective product;

 - An insurer who acts in bad faith regarding its obligations to provide insurance coverage;